 Instead Clear is structured as a private company.
 We believe that this is the best way to deliver a cost-effective, high-quality service, exert the greatest influence, and ultimately deliver the most sustainable response to climate change.

+In short, with great care.
 We have developed highly accurate mathematical tools and broken down your footprint into the contribution made from each source, so you can see what’s really going on.
+We include emissions caused getting fuel from ‘well to tank’, radiative forcing factors and uplifts for real world conditions.
 More detail is available here for the enthusiasts.

 The permission for use of Clear’s Certification Marks is conditional on: